xiabee/Prometheus-Security-Test/docs/configuration/recording_rules.md

 The rule files can be reloaded at runtime by sending `SIGHUP` to the Prometheus process.
 The changes are only applied if all rule files are well-formatted.

-_Note about native histograms (experimental feature): Rules evaluating to native histograms do not yet work as expected.
-Instead of a native histogram, the sample stored is just a floating point value of zero._

 ## Syntax-checking rules

 To quickly check whether a rule file is syntactically correct without starting